Should you create 360º product images?

 Creating 360º Images and Interactive 3D with Software

-What’s really great news for eCommerce retailers is that the software you use to create 360º rotating images can also spit out still images to use in product listings (in fact, a 360º spin is made up of several still images stitched together).
+Fortunately for eCommerce retailers, the product photography software you use to create 360º rotating images can also create still images to use in product listings (in fact, a 360º spin is made up of several still images stitched together), integrating different visual processes into a single workflow.
 It can also generate interactive 3D and even 3D renderings of lifestyle images.